 I started this blog to discuss the journey of motherhood.
-I also wanted a platform to address taboo topics such as child abuse to facilitate awareness and change.
+Additionally, I wanted a platform to address taboo topics to facilitate awareness and change.

 I have discussed in other posts that I am a survivor of childhood psychological and emotional abuse.
-Yes, you read that correctly.
 Even if you haven’t been abused, we all have experienced some sort of trauma, collectively and individually.

 Helping childhood emotional abuse survivors share their story